DeMarcoLab/autolamella/INSTALLATION.md

 for more information.
 (Optionally, you could use `virtualenv` if you prefer.)

-Create a new virutal environment from the Anaconda Prompt terminal:
+Create a new virutal environment on the SUPPORT PC from the Anaconda Prompt terminal:
 ```
 conda create -n autolamella python=3.6 pip
 conda activate autolamella